microbiome/OMA/11_taxonomic_information.md

 ## Data transformation

-Data transformation is very common procedure in microbiome analysis.
+Data transformation is a very common procedure in microbiome analysis.
 In transformation, each data point is replaced with transformed value that is calculated by applying transformation formula to the data point.
 Transformation can be used, for example, to normalize skewed data, or to reduce weight of bigger values compared to smaller values.

 In mia package, transformations are applied to abundance data.
-Transformed abundance table is stored back to 'assays'. mia includes transformation functions for sample-wise or column-wise transformation ('transformSamples()'), and for feature-wise or row-wise transformation ('transformFeatures()').
+The transformed abundance table is stored back to 'assays'. mia includes transformation functions for sample-wise or column-wise transformation ('transformSamples()'), and for feature-wise or row-wise transformation ('transformFeatures()').